qxdddliu/m-1/README.md

    because it you can't control something that is more intelligent than all of humanity combined.
 3. There is a very high chance that it will use humans for purposes we do not want.
 Just look at how we treat species that are less intelligent than us.
 4. We cannot stop the humans that are researching AGI so one solution is to increase human intelligence.
-Another solution is time travel but TT is harder ;)
+Another solution is time travel but TT is harder.
+Another solution is I don't know.

 Now the question becomes `How do you increase human intelligence by orders of magnitude safely and faster than code based AGI?`.
 In order to answer this question we have to agree on a simple and clear definition of intelligence.